Hengle/Folkvangr/Jobs/Terms and Conditions.md

 ### Contracts
 Individuals can always request or negotiate terms or contracts.

 A Non-Disclosure agreement may be used during official production after the first crowdfunding campaign.
-This may or may not be required.
+This may not be required.

 Artists may be asked to sign a permission form to allow use of cetain production designs for rewards in crowdfunding campaigns.